 Eclectic district of Fairmount, the location of the Art Museum, and many other artistic venues are of the hottest places for investment.
 Located in the vicinity of university campuses and easily accessible city center, Fairmont is the top spot for the young intellectuals, graduate students, and business executives.
 The median rental prices are slightly lower than that of the center city, which makes it more affordable for career starters.
 The neighborhood is very diverse and has streets with the elite property as well as a part that currently undergo gentrification.
 Therefore, the neighborhood has plenty of undervalued property, which is destined to rise in price and give a great return on investment.

 Now you’re well-versed on the topic and ready to make an educated investment decision.
 Whatever rental-related challenge you face, I have already been there and will be happy to share my experience with you.
 Couldn’t find the answer you’re looking for?
-Feel free to leave your question in comments below the post, and I’ll get back to you as soon as possible.
+Feel free to leave your question in the comments below the post, and I’ll get back to you as soon as possible.